serverless/scope/frontend/README.md

-# Scope Frontend
+# Scope Front-end

-The status board was created with `create-react-app` CLI.
+The status board front-end is fully configurable to suite your projects needs.

 <!-- AUTO-GENERATED-CONTENT:START (TOC) -->
 - [Tech used](#tech-used)